chemi5t/Hangman/README.md

 ## Conclusions

 - This project exposes you to Python coding with emphasis on writing classes, methods, and object-oriented programming.
+You are required to import the module 'random' and use the method 'choice' to aid your code.
 In addition, you require the knowledge of using the command line, VS Code software, git for version control, and GitHub for backing up of work.

 - This project helps you reflect on the structure of code written for a task in logical steps.
 To be able to handle how data can be entered or interpreted to be entered.
 With checks in the code being put in place to account for any errors that may be inputted.